SriniMudunuri/evation-system/README.md

 Step 4: Click on Check Motor.
 Please wait for 4 seconds.
 You will get success message if the output is higher than 85 W & less than 140 W or you will get failure message if test is not passed.

-Step 4.1: If you dont enter all the values for fields, you will see the relavent error messaage on the screen.
+Step 4.1: If you don’t enter all the values for fields, you will see the relevant error message on the screen after clicking the “Check Motor” button.